jetbrains-academy/algo-challenges-in-kotlin/Divide and Conquer/Points and Segments/task_template.md

 and an `Array<Pair<Int, Int>>` $[l_0, r_0], \ldots, [l_{m - 1}, r_{m - 1}]$
 defining the segments.

+The number of points doesn't exceed $300\,000$.

+The number of segments doesn't exceed $300\,000$.

+All the coordinates don't exceed $10^9$ by their absolute value.

 ### Output
 An `IntArray` $d$ representing the number of segments containing each point, more formally $d_i$ should contain the number of segments $[l_j, r_j]$ that contain point $x_i$.